Shoulder Impingement Syndrome: Causes and Treatment

 Lets take a look at the Anatomy

-The rotator cuff is a group of four muscles (supraspinatus, infraspinatus, teres minor, and subscapularis) and their tendons that attach to the humerus (upper arm bone) and help to stabilize and move the shoulder joint.
+The Rotator Cuff is a group of four muscles (supraspinatus, infraspinatus, teres minor, and subscapularis) and their tendons that attach to the humerus (upper arm bone) and help to stabilize and move the shoulder joint.

 The key structures involved in shoulder impingement are the rotator cuff tendons and the subacromial bursa.